-Enacted laws, specially the modern acts and rules, are drafted by legal experts and it could be expected that the language used will leave little room for interpretation or construction.
-But the experience of all those who have to bear and share the task of application of the law, has been different.
+Enacted laws, especially the modern acts and rules, are drafted by legal experts and it could be expected that the language used will leave little room for interpretation or construction.
+But the experience of all those who have to bear and share the task of application of the law has been different.

 The object of interpretation of statutes is to determine the intention of the legislature conveyed expressly or impliedly in the language used.
 As stated by SALMOND, “by interpretation or construction is meant, the process by which the courts seek to ascertain the meaning of the legislature through the medium of authoritative forms in which it is expressed.”

 Elaborate rules of interpretation were evolved even at a very early stage of Hindu civilization and culture.
 The rules given by ‘Jaimini’, the author of Mimamsat Sutras, originally meant for srutis were employed for the interpretation of Smritis also.

 In the process of interpretation, several aids are used.
 They may be statutory or non-statutory.
 Statutory aids may be illustrated by the General Clauses Act, 1897 and by specific definitions contained in individuals Acts whereas non-statutory aids are illustrated by common law rules of interpretation (including certain presumptions relating to interpretation) and also by case-laws relating to the interpretation of statutes.